Glutinous-Rice-Flour

 Ways to Use Glutinous Rice Flour in the Kitchen

 • Mochi: A popular Japanese sweet called mochi is created from sticky rice flour.
 Mochi is made by combining flour, water, and sugar, then steaming or microwaving it.
-After being cooked, mochi can be molded and filled with a variety of fillings, such as ice cream or sweet red bean paste.
+After being cooked, mochi can be moulded and filled with a variety of fillings, such as ice cream or sweet red bean paste.

 • Dumplings: The dough for dumplings must contain glutinous rice flour.
 Dumplings like the Chinese shumai, Japanese gyoza, and Filipino suman are made using it.
 The flour’s sticky nature contributes to the chewy texture that is so distinctive of dumplings.